cwilkers/kubevirt-gitops/setup/README.md

 this script with a namespace while logged in to an account with cluster-admin privileges to make the appropriate changes.

-**add-repo.sh**

-Run from within the git repository you would like to add to ArgoCD, and the "origin" remote will be added to ArgoCD as an https link.
-(Not for private repos.)

 **build-resourcecustomizations.sh**

 Builds and prints on stdout updates to the ArgoCD custom resource to include